Accepting New Clients (updated Sep 1)

 Emotional Boundaries

-Emotional boundaries correspond to emotional availability and responsibility for one’s feelings too.
-These boundaries may be based on the safety you experience in the relationship and your partner’s availability to support you when in distress.
+Emotional boundaries correspond to emotional availability and responsibility for one’s feelings, too.
+These boundaries may be based on the safety you experience in the relationship and your partner’s availability to support you when in distress or when you’ve reached your emotional limits.

 Examples

-1. I need some time to process my thoughts and emotions before discussing.
+1. I feel overwhelmed and need some time to process my thoughts and emotions before discussing.
 Can you give me 30 minutes, and then we can talk about it?

 2. I like being playful and teasing each other, but please don’t joke about my weight.